When it comes to receiving a job offer, it’s important to avoid making a snap decision.

 Do your research using Robert Half’s Salary Guide before engaging in such discussions.
 This will help you establish the value of your current skills and experience, and ensure you’re clear on what you would and wouldn’t be willing to accept.

-Is it too late to negotiate your salary after accepting a job offer?
+Can you negotiate your salary after accepting a job offer?

 Treat negotiating a salary after accepting a job offer with great caution.